-If you are visiting Tulum and not sure what to see and do, this itinerary will show you the beauty of this region.
-Tulum is home to the best beaches, tasty food, friendly people and endless adventures.
+If you are visiting Tulum and not sure what to see and do, this Tulum itinerary will show you the beauty of this region.
+Tulum is home to the best beaches, Mayan ruins of Tulum, tasty food, friendly people and endless adventures.
 Visiting Tulum with its spectacular Caribbean sea was definitely one of many things I had on my list when going to Mexico.

 If you are travelling to Tulum for 5 days or more, you will have plenty of things to do.
 Our Tulum itinerary will mention ancient Mayan ruins, best beaches, swimming with turtles in Akumal, meeting friendly locals to visiting extraordinary underground cenotes.
 Ready to explore the true paradise of Mexico?

 Tulum is situated along the east coast of Mexico in Yucatan province in the state of Quintana Roo, just 130 km south of Cancun, and lies on the Caribbean coast.
 Tulum has a laid back atmosphere filled with eco-friendly boutiques and hotels.